yangshun/front-end-interview-handbook/questions/javascript-questions.md

 ### Have you ever used JavaScript templating?
 If so, what libraries have you used?

 Yes.
-Handlebars, Underscore, Lodash, AngularJS and JSX.
+Handlebars, Underscore, Lodash, AngularJS, and JSX.
 I disliked templating in AngularJS because it made heavy use of strings in the directives and typos would go uncaught.
-JSX is my new favourite as it is closer to JavaScript and there is barely any syntax to learn.
+JSX is my new favorite as it is closer to JavaScript and there is barely any syntax to learn.
 Nowadays, you can even use ES2015 template string literals as a quick way for creating templates without relying on third-party code.

 ```js
 const template = `<div>My name is: ${name}</div>`;